 كأنا خلقنا للنوى وكأنما حرام علينا أن نجتمع

 I snap out of my thoughts, and find myself at the kitchen table, looking out of our flat’s window as baba continues to stir at the stove.
 From here, we’re able to see our building’s inner courtyard.
 We’re surrounded by eight stories and perfectly white frames.
 My mother often likes to peer out from the window and peek at what other people may be doing in their homes.
-This curiosity perhaps comes from having previously lived through civic law that demanded that houses be surrounded by fences of at least two meters in height.
+This curiosity perhaps comes from our past.
 When we lived in Saudi, we had little idea of who our neighbors were; we only knew what cars they had parked outside.

 But from the 7th floor of Berkley Court, a simple turn of the head revealed a myriad of living rooms, terraces, and kitchens – some littered with children’s toys, others with pianos and house plants.
 Every window frame giving insight into the dweller’s character, creating a cinematic sense of community, of knowing one another by living in proximity – by glimpsing our differences and similarities from a distance, connecting from a distance.
-This completely conflicts with the Arab sensibility that demands public and private life remain distinct from one another, much like public and private opinion… Sometimes I wonder if the “land” As-Summa refers to is a place that only exists in memory.
+This completely conflicts with the Arab sensibility that demands public and private life remain distinct from one another.
+Sometimes I wonder if the “land” As-Summa refers to is a place that only exists in memory.
 I wonder if what lives in memory is even real anymore.